semistone/rent_c/dfor/README.md

-Name resolved load balance library
+Name resolver load balance library
 ==================================
 This library provide one dfor.so to hook gethostbyname and getaddrinfo function.